 Francois Hébel has been Director of Les Rencontres de la photographie at Arles in 1986-1987, when he showed works by a new generation of photographers, including seminal figures of the 1980s such as Martin Parr, Nan Goldin, Paul Graham, Annie Leibovitz, Sebastiao Salgado, and Eugene Richards.
 Between 1987 and 2000, he led the photography agency, Magnum (Paris and International).
 He returned to the prestigious festival Les Rencontres in 2001 as Director, where he has remained for thirteen years.
 Hébel also co-created the Photo Spring festival in Beijing, China.
 His publications include Mick Jagger: The Photobook (Contrasto +4, 2010) and Harry Gruyaert, Rivages (Textuel, 2003).

-Nathalie Herschdorfer is a curator and art historian specializing in the history of photography.
-She is currently Director of the Museum of Fine Arts, Le Locle, Switzerland.
+Nathalie Herschdorfer is an art historian specialized in history of photography.
+Curator at FEP, she is also Director of the Museum of Fine Arts, Le Locle, Switzerland.
 In 2010 she was named director of the photography festival Alt. +1000 in Switzerland for which she curated two years of programming.
-She has also been working as a curator with the Foundation for the Exhibition of Photography for several years.
 Previously, she was a curator at the Musée de l’Elysée in Lausanne, where she worked for twelve years on major exhibitions, including Face: the Death of the Portrait, and retrospectives of Edward Steichen, Leonard Freed, Ray K. Metzker and Valérie Belin.
 She is the author of Afterwards: Contemporary Photography Confronting the Past (2011), editor of Le Corbusier and the Power of Photography (2012) and co-author, with William A. Ewing, of reGeneration: Tomorrow’s Photographers Today, two books dedicated to emerging photography on the international scene.
-Among her recent projects are a Dictionary of Photography including over 1,200 concise yet fully detailed entries on all aspects of the subject (Thames & Hudson/Editions de La Martinière, 2015), the book NewSwissArchitecture (2015), and Coming into Fashion: A Century of Photography at Condé Nast, an exhibition produced by FEP and accompanied by a book published in six editions.
+Among her recent projects are a dictionary of photography including over 1,200 concise yet fully detailed entries on all aspects of the subject (Thames & Hudson/Editions de La Martinière, 2015), the book NewSwissArchitecture (2015), and Coming into Fashion: A Century of Photography at Condé Nast, a travelling exhibition produced by FEP and accompanied by a book published in 6 editions.

 Barbara Hitchcock, former Cultural Affairs director, joined Polaroid Corporation in the 1970s in a research and development capacity.
 In 1978 Hitchcock joined Polaroid's international division publicity department, where she coordinated all the photographic requirements of the subsidiary publicity departments.
 Appearing as a Polaroid spokesperson on national and international television and radio broadcasts, she promoted new Polaroid films and hardware.
 Since 1982, Hitchcock was made responsible for the strategic marketing communications and program planning, development and execution of Polaroid's cultural activities.
 She acquired fine art photographs for Polaroid, managed its multi-million dollar art collections and its traveling exhibitions.
 She has been the curator of several exhibitions, including The Big Picture; Olivia Parker: Objects and Implications; Sightseeing: A Space Panorama, a collaboration with NASA; In Grand Perspective; Polaroid 50: Art and Technology; It’s a Dog’s Life: Photography by William Wegman; Fins, Wings and Other Such Things: Photographs from the Polaroid Collections; Ansel Adams & Edwin Land: Art, Science & Invention - Photographs from the Polaroid Collections; and Sanctuary: Anna Tomczak Photography.
 During the late 1980s and 1990s, she oversaw Polaroid’s 20x24-studio program, expanding both its artist support and commercial growth.